 9. If a student is suspended for more than ten school days, the following rules also apply:

 a.
-The student, his or her parents, guardians or others having custodial care have a right to appeal the Executive Director's decision to the Board or a committee of the Board appointed by the Board president.
+The student, her parents, guardians or others having custodial care have a right to appeal the Head of School’s's decision to the Board or a committee of the Board appointed by the Board president.

 b.
-If the student gives notice that he or she wishes to appeal the suspension to the Board, the suspension shall be stayed until the Board renders its decision, unless in the Executive Director's judgment, the student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process.
+If the student gives notice that she wishes to appeal the suspension to the Board, the suspension shall be stayed until the Board renders its decision, unless in the Head of School's judgment, the student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process.

 c.
-All notices of appeal shall be transmitted, either by the appealing party or by the Executive Director, to the secretary of the Board.
-Oral notices, if made to the Executive Director, shall be reduced to writing and communicated to the secretary of the Board.
-The notice of appeal should be submitted in writing to the Executive Director or secretary of the Board prior to the end of the suspension period.
+All notices of appeal shall be transmitted, either by the appealing party or by the Head of School, to the secretary of the Board.
+Oral notices, if made to the Head of School, shall be reduced to writing and communicated to the secretary of the Board.
+The notice of appeal should be submitted in writing to the Head of School or secretary of the Board prior to the end of the suspension period.

 d.
-The Executive Director, when notified of an appeal, shall promptly transmit to the Board a full written report of the facts relating to the suspension, the action taken by the Executive Director, and the reasons for the action.
+The Head of School, when notified of an appeal, shall promptly transmit to the Board a full written report of the facts relating to the suspension, the action taken by the Head of School, and the reasons for the action.

 e.
 Upon receipt of a notice of appeal, the Board will schedule a hearing and within a reasonable time in advance of the scheduled date, will notify, by certified mail, the appealing party of the date, time and place of the hearing and of the right to counsel, to call witnesses, and to present evidence at the hearing.